soluty/cron/README.md

 	})

-	// You can give a description to your jobs using the cron.Label helper _, _ = c.AddJob("* * * * * *", func() error {
+	// You can give a description to your jobs using the cron.Label helper
+	// The label will be part of the log if the job returns an error _, _ = c.AddJob("* * * * * *", func() error {
 		return errors.New("this error will be logged by the cron logger") }, cron.Label("some description"))